Altanis/DiepShowdown/README.md

 ## What is Diep.io?
 Diep.io is a 2D realtime game where you try getting high scores by farming or killing other players, while keeping yourself alive.
 Players make it more difficult as you progress.

-## What features are going to be implemented?
-WIP.

 ## Credits
 Thank you to **Aspect** and **Bismuth** for previously providing me with a tank renderer which I was able to make tank sources out of!
 Currently using an SVG of every tank.